Here’s our guide to watching Welsh rugby in London…

 Best for… the ‘hwyl’ and the warm welcome.
 You’ll want to come back and watch Wales play (and win) time and time again.

 The rugby fan’s venue of choice with loud and clear commentary and plenty of people to share post-match analysis and a sing song with (in that order normally!).This is the centre of the Welsh community in London so you’re unlikely to get any stray opposition fans celebrating a Welsh defeat in this neck of the woods.
 If you speak a bit of the language it’s not hard to find someone else to chat to in Welsh and while you’re there you could sign up for Welsh lessons, put your name down to sing in a choir or pick up information about pretty much anything Welsh that’s going on in London.
-The homely atmosphere is a real bonus and prices at the bar are very reasonable.
+The homely atmosphere is a real bonus.

 Food: Pies, pasties and snacks in Nosh Da / hot buffet for 6 Nations matches

 Getting there: 10 minute walk from King’s Cross/ Russell Square/Chancery Lane